Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Let us look into a scenario to understand the importance of this method.
+Let us consider a scenario to understand the importance of this method.

 A Functional Diagram of this arrangement is given below: